-- 1. This adjustment applies to offenses where an unusually vulnerable victim is made a target of criminal activity by the defendant.
+2. Subsection (b) applies to offenses involving an unusually vulnerable victim in which the defendant knows or should have known of the victim's unusual vulnerability.
 The adjustment would apply, for example, in a fraud case where the defendant marketed an ineffective cancer cure or in a robbery where the defendant selected a handicapped victim.
 But it would not apply in a case where the defendant sold fraudulent securities by mail to the general public and one of the victims happened to be senile.
-Similarly, for example, a bank teller is not an unusually vulnerable victim solely by virtue of the teller's position in a bank. - 2.
-Do not apply this adjustment if the offense guideline specifically incorporates this factor.
-For example, where the offense guideline provides an enhancement for the age of the victim, this guideline should not be applied unless the victim was unusually vulnerable for reasons unrelated to age.
+Similarly, for example, a bank teller is not an unusually vulnerable victim solely by virtue of the teller's position in a bank.

+Do not apply subsection (b) if the offense guideline specifically incorporates this factor.
+For example, if the offense guideline provides an enhancement for the age of the victim, this subsection would not be applied unless the victim was unusually vulnerable for reasons unrelated to age.